Article

 United Nations Framework Convention on Climate Change: Does not address SRM

-The United Nations Framework Convention on Climate Change is the principal treaty governing climate change and the framework within which the Paris Agreement was developed, but it does not address SRM specifically.3 Instead, SRM has been addressed in piecemeal fashion by a handful of other treaties related to the environment.
+The United Nations Framework Convention on Climate Change is the principal treaty governing climate change and the framework within which the Paris Agreement was developed, but it does not address SRM specifically.4 Instead, SRM has been addressed in piecemeal fashion by a handful of other treaties related to the environment.
 The table below summarises this patchwork coverage.

-Are there international laws that prohibit SRM?
+Are there treaties that prohibit SRM?

-Treaty Does It Prohibit SRM?
-Reason(s)
+Treaty Does it prohibit SRM?
+Reason

 Convention on Biological Diversity: A non-binding decision on “geo-engineering”